Light rail: Very light rail

 While the word light in "light rail" refers to the lighter capacity compared to heavy rail/rapid transit, however the same word refers to lightweight in "very light rail'.
 One example in passengers service is British Rail Class 139 on the Stourbridge Town branch line.

 Very Light Rail developments with prefabricated track and onboard power (no Over Head Line) in the UK are aiming for £10 m per km as opposed to convention tram rail and OHL at £20–£30 m per km.
 First tests in Coventry have started in 2025, a full line should be operation able by 2027.

 Comparison to other rail transit modes

-With its mix of right-of-way types and train control technologies, LRT offers the widest range of latitude of any rail system in the design, engineering, and operating practices.
-The challenge in designing light rail systems is to realize the potential of LRT to provide fast, comfortable service while avoiding the tendency to overdesign that results in excessive capital costs beyond what is necessary to meet the public's needs.
+With its mix of right-of-way types and train control technologies, LRT is the most flexible with regards to design, engineering, and operating practices.
+The challenge in designing light rail systems is to realize the potential of LRT to provide fast and comfortable service while avoiding the tendency to overdesign that results in excessive capital costs beyond what is necessary to meet the public's needs.